-- Measurement of the crosstalk from the main channel into the subchannel. - (Main channel modulated with 400 Hz, subchannel unmodulated.) • Measurement of crosstalk from subchannel into main channel. - Measurement of clossical from subornation into the measurement of clossical from subornation (Subchannel modulated with 400 Hz, main channel unmodulated).
-Limit: 40 dB below 90% modulation.
+- Measurement of the crosstalk from the main channel into the subchannel. - (Main channel modulated with 400 Hz, subchannel unmodulated.)
+Measurement of crosstalk from subchannel into main channel.
+(Subchannel modulated with 400 Hz, main channel unmodulated). - Limit: 40 dB below 90% modulation.